• Skip to main content

 At Dan Kennedy’s GKIC Women’s Conference in 2013, attendees could take pictures with Leeza Gibbons.

-Even if you do nothing more than putting the photos up on your website with a caption under each photo listing Leeza Gibbons, you’ll draw more attention to yourself.
+Even if you do nothing more than put the photos up on your website with a caption under each photo listing Leeza Gibbons, you’ll draw more attention to yourself.

-At other Dan Kennedy GKIC conferences, attendees were able to take photos with Gene Simmons, Ivanka Trump, George Foreman, Barbara Corcoran, and more.
+At other Dan Kennedy GKIC conferences, attendees could take photos with Gene Simmons, Ivanka Trump, George Foreman, Barbara Corcoran, and more.

 Doing so will give you instant credibility because of your association and immediately elevate your status in the eyes of many of your customers.
 Customers will also become more interested in you because you “know” a celebrity.